cs161-staff/grades-py/README.md

 This script is constructed to enumerate all possibilities of applying grading policies (such as all ways to assign slip days and/or drops) and choosing the option that most benefits the student.
-Each `Student` has a `grade_possibilities` list that represents one possibility.
-Each application of course policies and individual accommodations (the `apply_*` functions) will mutate each student's `grade_possibilities` list, increasing its length if there are multiple possibilities for this course policy (e.g. slip days).
-For simpler policies, such as extensions, the possibility list will be mutated in place without adding new possibilities for the sake of efficiency and reasonable optimization (e.g. there is no circumstance in which not applying a homework drop would be more beneficial).
+Each `Student` represents one possibility of applying policy.
+Each application of course policies and individual accommodations will take one such `Student` and return a list of `Students`, so that each policy can branch out to multiple possibilities, such as applying slip days in different combinations.
+For simpler policies, such as extensions, the returned list can be one element, so the possibility list will essentially be mapped one-to-one to another list mutated in place without adding new possibilities for the sake of efficiency and reasonable optimization (e.g. there is no circumstance in which not applying a homework drop would be more beneficial).

 After all policies and accommodations are applied, the grade calculation is run for all policies for each student, and the final grade assigned to them is the